disruptops/resource-counter/README.md

 ## Usage:

-To iunstall just copy it where you want it and instally the requirements:
+To install just copy it where you want it and instally the requirements:

 	pip install -r ./requirements.txt

-This was written in Python 3.6
+This was written in Python 3.6.

 To run:

 	python count_resources.py

 By default, it will use whatever AWS credentials are alerady configued on the system.
-You can also specify an access key/secret at runtime and this is not stored:
+You can also specify an access key/secret at runtime and this is not stored.
+It only neeeds read permissions for the listed services- I use the ReadOnlyAccess managed policy, but you should also be able to use the SecurityAudit policy.

 	Usage: count_resources.py [OPTIONS]